wongd-hub/obsidian-vault/computer-science/course-frontmatters/Relational Databases.md

 #course_cs50

+- It is common to use Comma Separated Values (CSV) to store data in separate tables.
+These are referred to sometimes as *flat files* given they only have a 2 dimensional structure. ^b38c8a
-- This is more advanced than [[SQL#^7bb746|flat files]], and instead is a piece of software running on a computer or a server holding a lot of tables that may be related to each other.
+- Relational databases are more advanced than flat files, and instead are pieces of software running on a computer or a server holding a lot of tables that may be related to each other.
 - These can be queried with [[SQL]].

 # CRUD